-Edsel & Eleanor Ford House has announced plans to construct two new builidngs -- a state of the art visitor center and administration building, as well as an upgraded, eco-friendly parking system.
+Ford House is in the process of constructing two new builidngs -- a state-of-the-art Visitor Center and Administration Building, as well as an upgraded, eco-friendly parking system.

-This will be the first major alteration to the estate in 25 years, and the largest new construction since the home was built.
+This will be the first major alteration to the estate in 25 years, and the largest new construction since the home was built in 1928.

 Plans call for expanding learning and educational opportunities in order to meet the changing needs of visitors and more effectively tell the story of the Ford Family.

-Recently honored with a National Historic Landmark designation by the National Parks System, the construction is yet another way the organization is also preserving the historic estate.
+Ford House is a National Historic Landmark, and the addition of the new facilities are yet another way the organization is also preserving the historic estate.

-The new 40,000 square foot visitor center will be a two-story building in the location of the current visitor center, with space for enhancing the orientation, education and overall experience for Ford House visitors.
+The new 40,000 square foot Visitor Center will be a two-story building in the location of the previous visitor center, with space for enhancing the orientation, education and overall experience for Ford House visitors.

 Planned highlights include: